wp-plugins/wp-quick-booking-manager/readme.txt

 == Installation ==

 1) Copy/Upload 'gen_scbooking' folder to the '/wp-content/plugins/' directory
-2) Activate 'SC Booking Management System' form wp plugin option in admin area
+2) Activate 'WP Quick Booking Manager' form wp plugin option in admin area
 3) Plugin will appear in the menu bar of WP Dashboard
 4) create rooms/resort/else for booking.
 5) please save primary menu if no rooms gallery or booking calendar is showing.